PATENT ENFORCEMENT PROCEEDINGS

-Article 82 of the IPL establishes that business methods or computer programs are not inventions.
-Therefore, inventions which only comprise software or business methods cannot be patented.
-However inventions including business methods or computer programs together with the other patentable elements can be patented.
+Article 82 of the IP Law establishes that business methods or computer programs are not inventions.
+Therefore, inventions that only consist of software or business methods cannot be patented.
+However, inventions including business methods or computer programs together with the other patentable elements can be patented.

 Who owns the patent on an invention made by a company employee, an independent contractor, multiple inventors or a joint venture?
 How is patent ownership officially recorded and transferred?

-If the invention is made by a company employee, it should be determined first whether the invention is a ’service invention‘ or an ’independent invention‘.
-An invention is a service invention if it is created as a result of the duty undertaken by the employee or based on the experience and work of the employee, at the business or public agency where the employee has an employment relationship.
-Inventions not meeting these criteria are considered to be independent inventions.
+If the invention is made by a company employee, it should first be determined whether the invention is a ‘service invention’ or an ‘independent invention’.
+An invention is a service invention if it is created in the course of the employee’s duties or based on the experience and work of the employee at the business or public agency where he or she is employed.
+Inventions not meeting these criteria are considered independent inventions.

-The employee is obliged to notify the employer regarding a service invention.
-The employer may claim a full or partial right to the invention.
-All rights arising from the invention are transferred to the employer when the employer notifies the inventor-employee of the full claim on the invention.
+The employee must notify the employer of service inventions.
+The employer may claim full or partial right on the invention.
+All rights arising from the invention are transferred to the employer when the employer notifies the inventor employee of the full claim on the invention.
 In this case, the employer is obliged to file a patent application and becomes the patent holder.

-If the employer claims partial right on the invention, the invention becomes an independent invention.
-In such a case, the employer may use the invention based on the partial rights.
+If the employer claims a partial right on the invention, the invention becomes an independent invention.
+In this case, the employer may use the invention based on a partial right.
 The employee is entitled to file a patent application if the invention has become an independent invention.

-The official record of the patent ownership is conducted based on the information included in the application.
-The transfer of the ownership of a patent is conducted through an assignment agreement which must be in writing and notarized.
-If the document is notarized by foreign offices, it should also be legalized by an apostille.
-Assignment agreements that have not been notarized will be invalid.
-Recordal of the assignment at the registry is not compulsory, but rights arising from assignments that are not recorded in the registry cannot be claimed against third parties acting in goodwill.
-Therefore it is highly recommended and good practice to have the assignments registered.
+The official recordal of the patent ownership is conducted based on the information included in the application.
+The transfer of the ownership of a patent is conducted through an assignment agreement, which must be in writing and notarised.
+If the document is notarised by a foreign office, it should also be legalised by an apostille in line with the Hague Convention.
+Assignment agreements that have not been notarised will be invalid.
+The recordal of the assignment to the registry is not compulsory; however, the rights arising from assignments that are not recorded in the registry cannot be claimed against third parties acting in goodwill.
+It is therefore highly recommended and good practice to register the assignments.

 How and on what grounds can the validity of a patent be challenged?
 Is there a special court or administrative tribunal in which to do this?

-A patent can only be invalidated by competent IP courts (apart from the post-grant oppositions).
-Under Article 138 of the IPL, a patent is declared invalid by the court if the:
+A patent can only be invalidated by competent IP courts (apart from post-grant oppositions).
+Under article 138 of the Industrial Property Law (the IP Law), a patent is declared invalid by the court if:

-- Invention has not been described in a sufficiently explicit and comprehensive way to enable a person skilled in the concerned technical field to implement it.
+- the invention has not been described in a sufficiently explicit and comprehensive way to enable a person skilled in the concerned technical field to implement it;

-- Patent exceeds the scope of the application or is based on a divisional application and exceeds its scope.
+- the patent exceeds the scope of the application or is based on a divisional application and exceeds its scope;

-- Holder of a patent does not have the right to a patent.
+- the holder of a patent does not have the right to a patent; or

-- Patent exceeds the scope of its protection.
+- the patent exceeds the scope of its protection.

-Under the IPL, a court can partially invalidate a patent for one or more claims.
+Under the IP Law, a court can partially invalidate a patent for one or more claims.
 However, a single claim cannot be partially invalidated.

-Any party who has a legal interest, as well as Public Prosecutors and relevant establishments and institutions, are entitled to request the invalidation of a patent.
+Any party who has a legal interest, public prosecutors or relevant establishments and institutions are entitled to request the invalidation of a patent.

-Further, post-grant opposition proceedings are set out in the IPL.
-Accordingly, opposition proceedings open as of the grant of a patent.
-Third parties may file an opposition within six months of the date of a patent being granted.
-An opposition can be based on the following grounds:
+Further, post-grant opposition proceedings are set out in the IP Law.
+Accordingly, opposition proceedings start as of the grant of a patent.
+Third parties may file an opposition within six months of the publication date of a patent being granted.
+Opposition can be based on the following grounds: